cdminigun/cloudandbigdatalab.github.io/docker-combined.md

 ## Tutorial
 In this tutorial we're going to guide you through the fundamentals of using Docker on Chameleon Cloud.
 You should already be familiar with managing resources on Chameleon Cloud, if not follow the "Getting Started" tutorial.
 At the end of this tutorial you will have setup a demo website utilizing 5 Docker containers and 2 physical hosts.
 See the official Docker docs for more detail and reference. <https://docs.docker.com/>

+The following are the tools used in this tutorial:
+**Postgres:** An SQL database. <http://www.postgresql.org>

+**Nginx "engine x":** A web server. <http://nginx.com>

+**uWGSI:** An application server that connects to Nginx.
+In our tutorial we're using it to run a simple Python app that generates the demo page. <https://uwsgi-docs.readthedocs.org/en/latest/>

 ### Steps Outline